working-on-it/good-vibes-generator/docs/blog.md

 ## make it deployable

 As we believe, that really everyone deserves good vibes, this is an open-source project - which you can deploy into your tenant.
-If interested, head over to our [deployment guide](https://github.com/working-on-it/good-vibes-generator/docs/deploymentGuide.md).
+If interested, head over to our [Deployment Guide](https://github.com/working-on-it/good-vibes-generator/docs/deploymentGuide.md).
 We provide you with instructions and all files you need.

 ### ARM template, but as 💪